-Looking for a memorable meal this spring?
-Well, I have two words for you — Australian Lamb.
+Looking for a memorable meal this season?
 Braised in red wine, this flavorful leg of lamb cooks low and slow, allowing it to bathe in its own juices.
 The result is a tender, yet mild lamb cradled in a rich au jus of pearl onions, carrots, red potatoes, garlic, and fresh basil.
 It’s the perfect special occasion centerpiece that can be served as a meal on its own or alongside your choice of sides.

-- Australian lamb is pasture-raised, so it’s consistent in texture and flavor.
-I’ve heard folks describe lamb as “gamey,” but that has not been my experience with Aussie lamb.
+- I’ve heard folks describe lamb as “gamey,” but that has not been my experience with Pasture-raised lamb.
 The flavor profile is mild, and it is amazingly tender.
-I mean, it is the #1 source of quality lamb in the US for a reason.
-So, let’s throw away those misconceptions.

-- Australian lamb is a high-quality protein packed with nutrients like Iron, Zinc, Omega-3, and B vitamins.
+- Lamb is a high-quality protein packed with nutrients like Iron, Zinc, Omega-3, and B vitamins.

-- Australian lamb is extremely easy to cook with.
+- Lamb is extremely easy to cook with.
 As a matter of fact, this recipe is a great example of this.
 It is a leave-it-and-forget-it recipe.
 Once you’ve seasoned and seared the lamb, combine everything into a dutch oven and let time do the rest.

-Ingredients you’ll need to make this crazy juicy leg of lamb:
+Ingredients you’ll need to make leg of lamb:

-- A 5 lb.
-Australian leg of lamb is the focus of this recipe.
+- A 5 lb. leg of lamb is need for this recipe.
 You can go with a boneless or bone-in cut.
 I used a boneless version.
 If you’re using a bone-in cut, be mindful of the cooking time as a bone-in leg of lamb takes longer to cook.

 - I kept it simple for the lamb seasonings.
-A simple blend of Himalayan pink salt, organic ground white pepper, garlic powder, and oregano is all you’ll need.
+A simple blend of sea salt, organic ground white pepper, garlic powder, and oregano is all you’ll need.
 You want that lamb to shine and not be overpowered by anything.

 - To make this an easy and complete meal, you’ll throw in petite red potatoes, pearl onions, and baby carrots.
 Feel free to get creative here as there are so many options.
 Brussels sprouts, turnips, sweet potatoes, and celery are all great options.
 Make it your own!

-- Because the broth will need a little seasoning love, we’ll add in whole bay leaves, Himalayan pink salt, sage, garam masala, garlic powder, and organic ground thyme.
+- Because the broth will need a little seasoning love, we’ll add in whole bay leaves, sea salt, sage, garam masala, garlic powder, and organic ground thyme.
 I can smell it from here!

 How to make braised leg of lamb: